 Step 4: Drag & drop other elements inside the Row and configure them using the Settings and Design tabs.

 Step 5: Hit “Save” and “Publish” once you are finished to bring your changes to the live store.

 Adjust the Margin and Padding

 Margin is the space between the borders of one element and others.

 These two parameters allow you to cleverly position each of your elements in the exact spot.
 The settings for Margin and Padding can be found in any element’s Design tab, under the Spacing section.

 Show or hide elements

 And there you have it!
-Responsive web design is crucial in optimizing the customer experience, and you can get it done easily with GemPages - no additional coding required.
+Responsive web design is crucial in optimizing your front store's layout on as many devices as possible, as well as ensuring customers' experience.
+The best part is you can get it all done easily with GemPages - with very little to no additional coding required.